-NOTE: The only exception is world languages, where native speakers may qualify with a bachelor’s degree in a subject other than the target language (see below).
+NOTE: The only exception to the 30-credit single critical need subject requirement is world languages, in which subject a native speaker may qualify with a bachelor’s degree in a subject other than the target language (see below).

 Additionally, a minimal requirement for eligibilty is passing scores on all three sections of Praxis I, a test of reading(175), writing(173), and math(174) skills all teachers in DE must pass before receiving certification.
 As of June 1, 2014, Praxis I will be replaced by PRAXIS C.O.R.E.
 Vist www.ets.org to register for Praxis I and to find out how you might qualify to waive one or two sections of that three-part examination.